What is Mesh WiFi?

 Side note: While our Deco M3 (3-pack) uses mesh satellites that look similar to range extenders, the two are not interchangeable.
 These mesh satellite units use similar technology and logic to create a powerful mesh WiFi system that range extenders cannot.

-Mesh WiFi Features at a Glance
+Mesh WiFi Features

 One Name.
 One Password

 Mesh WiFi allows you to sign into your network with just one network name and one password to receive seamless WiFi throughout your home.

 Seamless roaming allows you to stay connected to your network no matter where you go in your home.
 Switching from one mesh node to another is so smooth that it’s unnoticeable even when you’re streaming.

 Mesh WiFi routers use adaptive routing to automatically choose the best configuration and band for your data, so that you’re always getting the fastest possible speeds.